TwoBitCliff/Jifs_Craft_Cider/README.md

 1. For help with the refund form, this guide was used: https://www.youtube.com/watch?v=PJkV76KTZqk

+1. For help with the overlays, this site was used: https://jsfiddle.net/erlenmasson/24pEZ/

+1. For formatting the code, this site was used: https://webformatter.com/

 ### Media

 1. The background image was sourced here: https://www.pexels.com/photo/wood-people-alcohol-drink-5537790/